ahaggart/py-wav/README.md

 Rendering will be done in the context of a selected node.
 All child nodes of the selected node will be shown.

+Problem 9: Circular imports

+If the Signal class is aware of the Signal Manager class, this results in a circular import due to the use of the Wrapper Signal by the manager.

+Approach 1: Signal refs are pre-resolved.
+Signal does not need to interact with the manager directly.

+This approach has the problem that we cannot provide caller-specific information when resolving the references.

 #### Data